ProtoSchool/organizing/README.md

 **Step 1** | You should have been added to the team called chapter-organizers and should have access to edit the new chapter repo, e.g. https://github.com/protoschool/san-francisco

 **Step 2**

-Each chapter can set up their own `gh-pages` branch on their org and [GitHub Pages](https://help.github.com/categories/github-pages-basics/) will automatically route http://proto.school/<reponame> to it.
+Update your readme to introduce your chapter.
+Be sure to note who the chapter organizers are, include a link to a website (if you have one), and note where members can find event listings.
+If you'll be creating a chapter website (see below), it's fine to keep the readme brief and link there for more detail.

 **Step 3**
-You should create a Code of Conduct for your website and repository.
+Create a Code of Conduct for your website and repository.
 The [Contributor Covenant](https://www.contributor-covenant.org/) provides a nice template.

 You should also create a Code of Conduct for your events, as part of the broader effort to make all people feel welcome.
 The [Conference Code of Conduct](http://confcodeofconduct.com/) provides a nice starting point, but will require some adaptation to the specifics of your events.

-In any Code of Conduct you create, be sure to include contact information for reporting any incidents to chapter leadership.
+In any Code of Conduct you create, be sure to **include contact information and a procedure for reporting any incidents to chapter leadership**.

+**Step 4 (Optional)**
+Each chapter can set up their own `gh-pages` branch on their org and [GitHub Pages](https://help.github.com/categories/github-pages-basics/) will automatically route http://proto.school/<reponame> to it.

+(If you prefer to build a website on another platform or use a Meetup page as your website, that's fine, you just won't be able to host it on our domain.)

-**Step 4** | _This step is important for discoverability!_
+**Step 5** | _This step is important for discoverability!_

 Once your chapter is up and running, make a pull request to the ProtoSchool website to add you chapter to the existing `chapters.json` file in the `/chapters` directory.
 When your pull request is accepted, your chapter will be automatically added to the listings at http://proto.school/#/chapters

+You may take this step before or without building a chapter website, as long as you've completed the other steps described above to get your repo set up.
+Should you decide to build a website later, be sure to create a new PR adding your website URL to your chapter listing so that users will be directed to your website instead of your repo.

 Your addition to the `chapters.json` file should look something like this:

 ```
+,
 {
   "name": "ProtoSchool San Francisco",
   "city": "San Francisco, CA",